 She is proud to have served as leader for her daughter’s Girl Scout troop since 2013.

-In her free time, Dr. Prosise loves to spend time with her husband and two kids outside–with a hat and sunscreen on!
-She also take any opportunity to walk with her dog, Able.
+In her free time, Dr. Prosise loves to be active outside with her husband, two kids, and dog Able –of course always with a hat and sunscreen on!

 Residency: Stanford University, Stanford, CA 1998-2001

 Internship: University of Texas, Health Science Center, San Antonio, 1997-1998